steadylearner/blog/posts/Docker/How to use Docker commands.md

 $docker image rm ubuntu
 ```

-You can also rename the container.
+If you want to rename the container, use this:

 ```console
 $docker container rename randomname ubuntu_node